-This approach not only generates additional revenue streams for network operators but also ensures the optimal utilization of existing infrastructure.
-Consequently, it justifies the need for new requirements in 6G networks to expose and manage these resources effectively.
+This approach not only generates additional revenue streams for network operators but also ensures the optimal utilization of existing infrastructure and capabilities.
+Consequently, it justifies the need for new requirements in 6G networks to expose and manage these resources and capabilities effectively.
 By incorporating standardized interfaces, robust security protocols, and advanced resource management frameworks, 6G can facilitate efficient and secure access to these resources.
 This transformation would position 6G networks as comprehensive platforms for hosting in operator’s edge data centres distributed computing and AI services for third-parties, aligning with the evolving demands of the technology landscape and provide resource as a service.
 This unique network-aware resource exposure capability is enabled by the 6G system's centralized policy framework.

 The 6G system will be built on the cloud, optimized for ubiquitous computing, and natively provide computing services (e.g. in forms of infrastructure services, platform services, and software services) [2].